 Optimizing messages and campaigns is a crucial activity for any app marketer.
 Clevertap offers three ways to optimize everything you deliver:

-- A/B & Multivariate Testing
+- A/B & multivariate testing.

-- Split Message Delivery
+- Split message delivery.

-- Sending Campaigns to an Audience Subset
+- Sending campaigns to an audience subset.

 A/B testing lets you compare up to three different versions of a message for any campaign.
-You can try different copy, creatives, calls to action, or any combination of these to make sure you’ve designed the best message for each campaign.
+You can try different copy, creatives calls to action, or any combination of these to make sure you have designed the best message for each campaign.

-- and your Campaign Reach is 2,000,000 users
+- Your Campaign Reach is 2,000,000 users

-- and you choose a Test Population of 15% of Campaign Reach (300,000 users)
+- You choose a Test Population of 15% of Campaign Reach (300,000 users)

-Then we will send:
+Then, we send:

 - Variant A to 100,000 users